codacy/docs/docs/getting-started/configuring-your-organization.md

 {% include-markdown "../assets/includes/nav-multistep-quickstart.md" %}

 Once you've added your organization to Codacy, it's important that you align it with your corporate policies and ensure consistent code quality across your repositories.
+When adding new repositories to Codacy, they follow the defined organization policies.

 To configure your organization, follow these steps: